 I’ll have to say Italy!
 Again, super obsessed with Italian food!
 Like… really, really obsessed.

-Not only the pastas, pizzas, breads.
+Not only the pasta, pizzas, bread.
 I also loved all the fresh ingredients and herbs that are locally grown.
 The artisan meats and cheeses.
 The gelato, *sigh*.
 The quality of the food in Italy absolutely blew me away!

 On top of all that, I love Italian wines and exploring vineyards.
 I’ve only been to Tuscany, so I hope to soon return and check out some more dynamic wine regions.